Comprehension Questions- Frindle

 1. Being a hero was exciting for Nick, but what were some of the hard things about it?
 Always needing to be funny and clever, always being watched p.
 70

-3. Why was Tom, Nick’s father, unhappy about the frindle story?
-There was too much fuss about it p.
+2. How did Tom, Nick’s father, feel about the frindle story?
+He thought there was too much fuss about it, but he was secretly proud of his son p.
 81

 Chapter 13